Actor Danny Masterson drugged, raped women, prosecutor says

 Masterson is a prominent member of the church.
 All three women are former members.

-The church said in a statement after the women’s testimony in the first trial that it “has no policy prohibiting or discouraging members from reporting criminal conduct of Scientologists, or of anyone, to law enforcement.
-Quite the opposite.
-Church policy explicitly demands Scientologists abide by all laws of the land.”
+The church said in a statement after the women’s testimony in the first trial that it “has no policy prohibiting or discouraging members from reporting criminal conduct of Scientologists, or of anyone, to law enforcement.”

+In another difference from the first trial, Olmedo is allowing expert witnesses to testify on those policies.

+Cohen said that prosecution expert Claire Headley, a former member of the church’s leadership group, is someone who works “to rid the world of Scientology, rid people of Scientology,” and told jurors they were going to “hear tremendous bias” in her testimony.
+The expert on the defense witness list is her father-in-law, a current high-level Scientologist.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton